Loan growth, better spreads fail to impress U.S. bank investors

 Wells Fargo, Citigroup and PNC each reported year-over-year increases in their loan books.
 Wells and PNC said the spread between what they pay for deposits and charge for loans had grown, thanks to higher rates.
 They all beat analysts' average estimates for earnings per share.

-But Wells Fargo's revenue came in shy of expectations, and Chief Financial Officer John Shrewsberry said he expects litigation costs to rise by up to $1.3 billion due to "a variety of matters," including regulatory probes into its residential business.
+"You maintained the full year '17 guidance," Evercore ISI analyst John Pancari said on a conference call with management.
+"Why not up?"

-Oppenheimer analyst Chris Kotowski called the results "lackluster," pointing to flat revenue and higher expenses despite the earnings beat.
-Shares of the San Francisco-based bank were down 1.8 percent at $54.62 in morning trading.
+Management is "still comfortable" with the guidance offered earlier in the year, Chief Financial Officer Robert Reilly said.

-Reporting by David Henry and Dan Freed; Additional Reporting by Olivia Oran; Writing by Lauren Tara LaCapra; Editing by Bernard Orr
+Reporting by David Henry and Dan Freed; Additional Reporting by Olivia Oran and Sweta Singh; Writing by Lauren Tara LaCapra; editing by Bernard Orr